ajmeyghani/webpack-book/manuscript/chapter4-loaders.md

 }
 ```

-Now your config file shold look like the following:
+Now your config file and the `main.js` file should look like the following:

 **webpack.config.js**